Admissions and Records

 Admissions and Records staff is available to assist students with residency regulations and to answer any residency questions.
 Please call 775-445-3277 for assistance.

 There are a number of factors used to determine residency.
-In most cases, an individual who is financially independent must reside in Nevada as a bona fide resident (definition below) for a minimum of twelve consecutive months prior to the date of matriculation (the beginning date of the first semester of enrollment) to be considered a Nevada resident for tuition purposes.
+In most cases, an individual who is financially independent must reside in Nevada as a bona fide resident (definition below) for a minimum of 12 consecutive months prior to the date of matriculation (the beginning date of the first semester of enrollment) to be considered a Nevada resident for tuition purposes.
 The individual must also be a U.S. citizen or hold a Permanent Resident card.
 For a financially dependent student, the student's spouse, family, or legal guardian must be a bona fide legal resident of the state of Nevada for at least twelve consecutive months prior to the date of matriculation and must be a U.S. citizen or hold a Permanent Resident card.

 There are exceptions which allow some individuals who do not meet the 12 month requirement to obtain residency.
 Some of the exceptions include:

-A bona fide Nevada resident is defined as an independent person who has continuous physical presence in the state of Nevada for a minimum of twelve consecutive months prior to matriculation, having clearly abandoned any former residence and who has no ties to any other state and who has the intent to permanently reside in the state of Nevada.
+A bona fide Nevada resident is defined as an independent person who has continuous physical presence in the state of Nevada for a minimum of 12 consecutive months prior to matriculation, having clearly abandoned any former residence and who has no ties to any other state and who has the intent to permanently reside in the state of Nevada.
 In general, an individual is expected to surrender his/her driver's license or state ID card from his/her previous state and obtain a Nevada driver's license (as required by Nevada law) or state ID card within 30 days of moving to Nevada to be considered a bona fide resident.
 For a dependent person, the family, spouse or legal guardian must have physical presence in the state of Nevada for a minimum of 12 consecutive months prior to the student's matriculation with no ties to any other state, with the intent to permanently reside in Nevada.

 A dependent is defined as a person who is not financially independent and is claimed as an exemption for federal income tax purposes under Section 152 of the Internal Revenue Code by another person for the most recent year.
 Family is defined as natural or legally adoptive parent(s) of a dependent person, or if one parent has legal custody of a dependent person, that parent.

-Date of matriculation is the first day of instruction in which the semester or term in which enrollment of a student first occurs (excluding community education courses).
+Date of matriculation is the first day of instruction in the semester or term in which enrollment of a student first occurs (excluding community education courses).
 This is applicable regardless of the actual start date of a course a student enrolls in.
 A student has matriculated if he/she enrolls for a course and does not withdraw before the 100% refund period or has a record of previous enrollment at Western Nevada College.

 A student who has been classified as a non-resident who matriculated to WNC shall continue to be classified as a nonresident student throughout the student's enrollment, unless and until the student demonstrates that his or her previous residence has been abandoned and that student is a bona fide Nevada resident.
 A student must fill out a Residency Reclassification Application and provide documentation of: